 You are able to deploy and manage any app via the platform's app catalogue, whether employees are trying to access them natively, on-device, via the web or remotely.
 The layered security across the individual user, endpoint, data, and network can all be centrally managed using the same mobility platform too.

-Before putting pen to paper, it's important to devise a solid business plan as MDMs don't come cheap.
-You need to consider the scalability of a company-wide solution and whether you're likely to see an ROI but security should be of paramount importance to any business.
+Of course, it would also be helpful to devise the appropriate MDM business plan on whether you are likely to see an ROI.
+However, security should be of paramount importance to any business.
 Failing to protect data in these times can lead to massive fines so there's no excuse not to take every measure to make sure your business stays afloat.